 You can also check other cover letter examples to get a better sense of how you should frame your request.

 Be Clear About Your Availability

 If you’re applying for an internship program at a large corporation, chances are you will work full-time in a formal internship program.
 In many cases, engineering internships are offered 6-, 8-, or 12-week blocks that align with fall, spring, and summer terms.
-In your cover letter you indicate which terms you are interested in when you can begin and if you are willing to travel.
+In your cover letter you indicate which terms you are interested in when you can begin and if you are willing to travel or even relocate.